We’re here to help! Check out our resource center to find answers to questions about diabetes.

 You can prevent or delay type 2 diabetes with simple, proven lifestyle changes such as losing weight if you're overweight, eating healtheir, and getting regular physical activity.

-Type 1 diabetes is thought to be caused by an immune reaction (the body attacks itself by mistake).
+Type 1 diabetes is thought to be caused by an autoimmune reaction (the body attacks itself by mistake) that stops your body from making insulin.
 Risk factors for type 1 diabetes are not as clear as for prediabetes and type 2 diabetes.
 Known risk factors include:

 In the United States, whites are more likely to develop type 1 diabetes than African Americans and Hispanic/Latino Americans.
 Currently, no one knows how to prevent type 1 diabetes.

 You're at risk for developing gestational diabetes (diabetes while pregnant) if you:

 Gestational diabetes usually goes away after your baby is born but increases your risk for type 2 diabetes later in life.
 Your baby is more likely to become obese as a child or teen, and is more likely to develop type 2 diabetes later in life too.